orangejuice/blog/data/activity/movie-细雪-1983/record.en.md

   subtitle: 1983 / Japan / Drama Romance / Kon Ichikawa / Keiko Kishi Ryoko Sakuma
 ---

-Domestic trivialities.
-The lengthy aftertaste of Japanese-style, the steady stream of wealth.
-Every tile, cloth, plant, and tree of a wealthy family in traditional Japanese society is refined and orderly, meticulous, slowly moving forward with warmth, the dialogue converges patiently.
+Family trivialities.
+The Japanese style has a lingering aftertaste, and the wealth of the rich flows like gentle water.
+Every tile and fabric, every grass and tree of the affluent Japanese family is exquisitely ordered and meticulously cared for, advancing gently with warmth, with dialogue that is reserved and patient.